Join the LEAH Project

 Who can apply?

-Current high schoolers who will be 16 years old by the first day of the internship (*graduating seniors are unfortunately ineligible for summer internships).
+Current high school students who will be 16 years old by the start of the program (*graduating seniors are unfortunately ineligible for summer internships).

 Reside in and/or attend school in Massachusetts and be able to travel to the internship site by public transportation.